wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-opendistro-server.rst

 	poc-allinone-wm            : ok=43   changed=23   unreachable=0    failed=0    skipped=36   rescued=0    ignored=1

-We can check the status of our new services in our Elastic Stack server.
+We can check the status of our new services in our Opendistro Stack server.

-- Elasticsearch.
+- Elasticsearch/Opendistro.

 .. code-block:: console